Skip to main content

 • Androgens causing high oestrogen levels: anabolic steroids, excessive testosterone replacement therapy.

 • Antiretrovirals.
 The exact mechanism by which antiretrovirals cause gynaecomastia is unknown.
 It often presents as unilateral and tender gynaecomastia.
 Efavirenz has been implicated and stopping it results in resolution of gynaecomastia.
-However, there can be more sinister causes for the gynaecomastia which should not be missed - eg, lymphoma.
+However, there can be more sinister causes for the gynaecomastia which should not be missed - for example, lymphoma.

 • Other causes: